mt190502/blog.mtaha.dev/content/post/etckeeper_setup.md

 files in the `/etc` directory.
 Using Git as its backend, Etckeeper allows you to version control your configuration files, making it easier to monitor and revert changes if necessary.
-- In this guide, we will show you how to set up Etckeeper on your system and start tracking changes to your configuration files.
+- In this guide, I will show you how to set up Etckeeper on your system and start tracking changes to your configuration files.

 ## Step 1: Install Etckeeper